Mastering the Modern Gallery Wall: A Guide to Textures and Techniques

 The Historical Significance of Minimalist Art in Indian Culture

 Minimalism has deep roots in Indian art.
 Ancient Indian philosophy valued simplicity.
 This idea shaped art for centuries.
-Temple designs often used simple, powerful shapes.
-Even intricate patterns were based on basic geometric forms.
+Even complex designs were based on simple forms.
 The Mughal era refined this approach.
-Artists created complex designs with a sense of balance and restraint.
+Artists created intricate works with balance and restraint.

 Nawabi Minimalism vs. Traditional Wall Art